Dshami120/CS5910_sys_NYSParks/README.md

 - active employee counts
 - chart data for bookings, events, attendance, and donations

 Employee account management and news management now live on dedicated admin pages: `admin-employee-accounts.php` and `admin-news.php`.
 The dashboard links to those tools instead of handling those mutations directly.
-Disabling an employee account also cancels that employee’s future scheduled shifts so disabled employees do not remain assigned to upcoming work.

 ### CSV export

 `admin-csv.php` exports selected datasets as CSV downloads.

-It supports optional `date_from` and `date_to` filters for date-based exports, using the appropriate date column for each selected dataset.
 It does not require filesystem write permissions because it sends the CSV directly as a download response.

 Supported export-style datasets include: